 But what if the things you’re donating don’t fit in your car or are too heavy for you to lift?

 You’ll need to pay additional fees for this service and can also be a couple of weeks before your junk is actually picked up.
 Not to mention the fact that all that junk is probably going straight to the landfill, though some programs try to recycle most of the bulky waste they can.

 You really don’t want to send your old stuff away to sit in a landfill until the end of time; that would be too sad.
 For most bulky waste items, they can be dropped off at a recycling center where they’ll be broken down and their materials reused.

-For those looking for the easiest, least painful way to get the junk out of their house and out of their life, the best option is to use a junk removal company.
+For those looking for the easiest, least painful way to get the junk out of their house and out of their life, the best option is to use a junk removal company like LoadUp.

-When you schedule a pickup with a junk removal company, they send a team of haulers to come in and carry your junk items from inside and out to their truck, then haul it away to dispose of it responsibly.
+When you schedule a pickup with a junk removal company, a team of haulers arrive to carry your junk items from your home out to their truck, then haul it off for responsible disposal.

-LoadUp is a nationwide, professional junk removal company offering fast, easy, and affordable junk removal at an honest, upfront price that’s typically 20-30% lower than with other licensed and insured junk removal companies.
+LoadUp is a nationwide, professional junk removal company that offers fast and affordable junk removal at an honest, upfront price that’s typically 20-30% less than other licensed and insured junk removal companies.

 All of the independently contracted Loaders are insured under multiple policies and pass criminal and driving background checks before they’re allowed to start completing pickups on the LoadUp platform, so you know you’re in safe hands with LoadUp.

 Related Articles from the Trash Talk Blog: